 Overall Score – 4/5 ⭐⭐⭐⭐

 The 2.75” inch body is considered to be ideal for bass and a variety of other species.
-Rapala has gone to extra lengths with the X-Rap Pop 07, much like the brand often does with its lures, and added holographic eyes and scales to the body that give it a hyper realistic appearance to underwater predatory fish.
+Rapala has gone to extra lengths with the X-Rap Pop 07, much like the brand often does with its lures.
+It added holographic eyes and scales to the body, giving it a hyper realistic appearance to underwater predatory fish.

 8. Heddon Chug’N Spook Popper